Program Unit In-person November Annual Meeting 2025

 2. Traditional Papers Session.
 For this session we are looking for individual paper proposals rather than full panel proposals.
 This year’s annual theme for AAR, “freedom,” is especially relevant to Hindu philosophical traditions, so we especially encourage proposals on this topic (which, in addition to traditional discussions of mokṣa, might also include modern political philosophy, theological discussions of divine freedom and/or human free will, etc.).
 We are also open to proposals on other topics, including but not limited to verbal testimony, omniscience, mereology, “darśana” as a category, philosophical discussions of skill/expertise, philosophy of language, philosophy and literature, and philosophy in vernacular texts.

 3. Co-sponsored Session on Hindu and Islamic Philosophy.
-We also seek papers for a possible co-sponsored session with the Islamic Mysticism unit exploring Hindu and Islamic philosophy (including philosophical theology and mysticism) in a comparative light.
-Proposals need not be explicitly comparative; they may focus instead on a single theme or thinker from either tradition, though all papers must be accessible to non-specialists.
-Each proposal should focus on either a clearly defined topic (e.g., the nature of the soul, divine freedom and/or human free will, "non-dualism"/"monism" as comparative categories, the status of universals, divine causality, proofs of God's existence) or a clearly articulated question (e.g., "What does it mean to 'know' something?”, "How do beings endure through time?”).
-Contact person: Michael S. Allen, msa2b@virginia.edu.
+We are also planning a possible co-sponsored session exploring Hindu and Islamic philosophy (including philosophical theology and mysticism) in a comparative light.
+Papers need not be explicitly comparative; they may focus on either tradition, as long as they are accessible to non-specialists, with the goal of allowing comparison to emerge in the discussion period.
+Our aim is to have the session focus on either a clearly defined topic (e.g., the nature of the soul, divine freedom and/or human free will, "non-dualism"/"monism" as comparative categories, the status of universals, divine causality, proofs of God's existence) or a clearly articulated question (e.g., "What does it mean to 'know' something?”, "How do beings endure through time?”).
+If interested, please contact Michael S. Allen, msa2b@virginia.edu.

 Statement of Purpose